“Focus on writing shorts.”

 I asked some of my writer chums for their advice on writing shorts, and they all agreed…you need to focus your script to only what’s important.

 “It’s funny how easy it is to spend half your real estate on introducing everyone,” observed John Lees.
 “One short I read had three pages of preamble before the actual story began.
 Figure out the exact moment where your story begins, and ends.
 Get in and out.”

 One way to make sure you do that, John advised, is to “limit characters and locations, and build your story on a single beat.”
 Rich Douek concurs.
 “Keep the principle cast small – you don’t have enough room to introduce, let alone focus on a lot of people.”

 “Distillation is key.
 Reduce actions and ideas to their barest essential.
 Be prepared to kill most of your darlings,” advises Yannick Morin.

 4) Know Your End

 Another suggestion that was echoed from the gallery of writers I surveyed, was to know the ending before you start scripting.
-“For a short, I always start at the end and work backwards,” Mark Bertolini suggested.
+“For a short, I always start at the end and work backward,” Mark Bertolini suggested.
 “Know the end first then plan out all your beats and reveals in reverse.
 Where you end up beginning is of little importance,” echoed Yannick Morin.

 For my Zombie short, I wasn’t exactly sure where it was going to end up.
 Who was going to live, who was going to die…I wasn’t really sure.
 But once I decided that it was going to end with a historically accurate caption, something like this: